jhpyle/docassemble/_docs/documents.md

 ## <a name="language"></a>Assembling documents in a different language than the current language

-If you need to produce a document in a different language than the user's language, then the [`word()`] function may operate in a way you do not want it to operate.
+If you need to produce a document in a different language than the user's language, then the [linguistic functions] may operate in a way you do not want them to operate.

 For example, if your user is Spanish-speaking, but you need to produce an English language document, you may find that a word or two in the English language document has been translated into Spanish.
-(E.g., this can happen if your document template uses linguistic [functions] from [`docassemble.base.util`]).
+(E.g., this can happen if your document template uses [linguistic functions] from [`docassemble.base.util`]).
 You can remedy this by defining a `language` for the document.

-For example:

-{% highlight yaml %}
+{% include side-by-side.html demo="document-language" %}

----
-language: es
-question: El documento está listo.
-sets: provide_user_with_document
-attachment:
-  - name: Alimentos
-    language: en
-    filename: food_order
-    content: |
+Without `language: en`, the output would be:

+> This customer would like to order fries y a Coke.

+With `language: en`, the output is:

-      This customer would like to order
+> This customer would like to order fries and a Coke.
-      ${ comma_and_list('fries', 'a Coke') }.
----
-{% endhighlight %}

 ## <a name="allow emailing"></a>Preventing the user from e-mailing documents